E-commerce

 Three possible meanings of the word “platform” at Amazon

-What this is not about
+What it is not about

 Common confusion with AWS

-Amazon Web Services (AWS) is another "platform": cloud infrastructure for hosting websites, APIs, and databases.
-A developer can use AWS to run a store independent of Amazon retail: that does not mean selling on the consumer marketplace.
+Amazon Web Services (AWS) is another «platform»: cloud infrastructure for hosting sites, APIs, databases.
+A developer can use AWS to run a store independent of Amazon retail: this does not mean selling on the consumer marketplace.

 Buy Box and competition

-Seller Central: the seller control center
+Seller Central: the seller dashboard

 Registration and verification